tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week3.md

   * second parameter to options_for_select
   * private methods for non-actions
   * overuse of instance variables
+  * Write your own validations (perhaps on a datetime to validate uniqueness of date)

 * Models without databases
 * Class methods